 Self-settled Angolans in Mongu, Zambia: I recently returned from 3 months of fieldwork in western Zambia exploring the social, cultural, economic, and political challenges confronting self-settled Angolans ('refugees') negotiating for integration with their Zambian host community.

 Barotse Royal Establishment and Linyungandambo: I am in the process of making necessary contacts to conduct research on the evolution of the Barotse Royal Establishment, and have secured extensive (and exclusive) interview access with the former Prime Minister.
-I anticipate establishing additional contacts with representatives from the Linyungandambo (local political protest group) and conducting interviews by summer 2013 or 2014 (depending on developments with my other research goals/aims.
+Initial interviews conducted during summer 2013.
+I anticipate establishing additional contacts with representatives from the Linyungandambo (local political protest group) and conducting interviews by summer 2014 or 2015 (depending on developments with my other research goals/aims.